Planning a Black Tie wedding

 What are the options?

 Well, the classic look is a black jacket and trousers, accompanied by smart black shoes, a crisp white shirt and black bow tie.
 Shirts can be regular or wing collar.
-Save your white jackets for destination weddings, but don’t be afraid to get a little adventurous with other colours!
+White dinner jackets are popular for destination weddings and warmer temperatures, but don’t be afraid to get a little adventurous with colours!
 A velvet dinner jacket can look beaut whether its black, petrol blue, maroon or otherwise.
 Traditionally a black tie outfit can be accompanied by black patent shoes, a dress shirt (think black shirt studs), a waistcoat, braces, or even a cummerband - but you don’t need all of them at the same time!

 Dinner jackets these days come in a variety of styles particularly focusing on the lapel, so whether you’re going for single breasted, double breasted, shawl collar, horseshoe or otherwise, it can really jazz up your formal suit.
 Why not go for a different fabric like velvet, a different colour, or both?